doctorfree/MusicPlayerPlus/README.md

     - Mopidy extension for searching and browsing podcasts
 - **Mopidy-Podcast-iTunes**
     - Mopidy extension for searching and browsing iTunes podcasts
-- **Mopidy-RadioNet**
+- **Mopidy-TuneIn**
-    - A backend for playing radio channels from the radio.net
+    - A backend for playing music from the TuneIn online radio service
 - **Mopidy-Scrobbler**
     - Mopidy extension for scrobbling music to Last.fm
     - Requires Last.fm username/password added to `~/.config/mopidy/mopidy.conf`